fuegovic/Starguard/docs/installation.md

 ## Step 4: Create a GitHub OAuth app

-- Go to https://github.com/settings/apps and log in with your GitHub account.
+- Go to https://github.com/settings/developers and log in with your GitHub account.
 - Click on the "New OAuth App" button and give your app a name, a homepage URL, and a callback URL.
 You can also add a description and a logo if you want.
-- For the **Authorization callback URL**, enter `http://your-domain/authorize`.
-You need to use a public domain to make the oauth accessible to your users.
+- For the **Authorization callback URL**, enter `https://your-domain/authorize`.
+You need a public domain with HTTPS to make the OAuth flow accessible to your users.
-- - In `Permissions`, select `Account permissions`, set `Email addresses` and `Starring` to `Read-only`
+- Starguard requests only the `read:user` scope, which is enough to read the signed-in user's public profile and check whether they starred a public repository.
+You do not need to grant it anything else.
 - Click on the **Register application** button and copy your client ID and client secret.
 You will need them later.
 - Copy and paste the **client ID** to the `GITHUB_CLIENT_ID` variable and the **client secret** to the `GITHUB_CLIENT_SECRET` variable in your .env file.
 - Create the GitHub app and save your changes.